enricooliva/CarND-Advanced-Lane-Finding/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then in fuction finding_lanes I fit my lane lines with a 2nd order polynomial like this:
+Then in fuction finding_lanes I used the code presented in the lesson "Locate the Lane Lines and Fit a Polynomial" in order to identify the lane lines with a 2nd order polynomial like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 13-14 through in my code in `./calibration.ipynb` in the function measure_curve
+I did this in lines 13-14 through in my code in `./calibration.ipynb` in the function measure_curve keeping in input the polynomial lane lines calculated in the previous step and calculate the Radius of Curvature in the point more next to the vehicle.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 34 through 44 in my code in the function `pipeline()`.
+I implemented this step in lines 34 through 44 in my code in the function `pipeline()` where expoiting the inverse matrix of prespective trasformation the polynomial lane lines are draw in the original image.
 Here is an example of my result on a test image:

 ![alt text][image6]